Bhargee/BSNN/README.md

 The code saves checkpoints every 50 epochs.
 Training can be resumed with the `--resume` flag.

-## MNIST
+## CIFAR10C/P
-training for MNIST requires the `--resize-input` flag to be passed, and `--normalize` if you are training a lenet5 model
+You need to download the tar file and unzip in the root here to use `dataloaders.cifar10c`